China imposes lockdowns as COVID-19 surges after holiday - WTOP News

 Outbreaks have been reported across the country, with the largest in Inner Mongolia and the far-west Xinjiang region.
 Both have been recording several hundred new cases a day.

 Both Shanghai, where residents endured prolonged lockdowns earlier this year, and the national capital Beijing have had a small but growing number of cases.
-Two Shanghai districts announced closures of cinemas and other entertainment venues last week.
+Two Shanghai districts announced closures of cinemas and other entertainment venues on Monday.

 Lining up for a free virus test several times a week has become the norm for many Chinese, with Beijing and other cities requiring a negative test result within 72 hours to enter parks, office buildings, shops and other public places.

-Note: This article has been corrected to say that two Shanghai districts announced closures of cinemas and other entertainment venues on Monday, not last week.